News: Design and business, art and technology, ideas and good stuff

 Democracy under strain.

 Wolf argues that democratic capitalism is in a systemic crisis, not because markets or democracy are inherently flawed, but because the balance between them has broken down.
-Economic outcomes have increasingly undermined democratic legitimacy, while politics has failed to correct market excesses.

 Wolf is especially concerned with authoritarian populism, which he sees as a symptom rather than the root problem.
 When democratic capitalism fails to deliver security and fairness, voters turn to leaders who promise protection—even at the cost of liberal norms.
 Economic disfunction feeds cultural and political fracture (polarisation).